nikl881/california-roadtrip/README.md

 ## Autmated unit testing using Jasmine

-*   In order to guarantee the proper functioning of the software, automatic testing has been been added into this project.
+In order to guarantee the proper functioning of the software, automatic testing has been been added into this project.
 This paragraph contains a short explanation of the test setup, test code and explain the idea behind the testing of this code.

 The following test setup has been used
 The 'Test Runner' will execute the tetst in order to summarize the results.
-    The 'Assertion Libary' is used to define testing logic and conditions.
-To check the quility of the test, the 'red-green refactor' method has been used to verify the quality of the testscript.
+The 'Assertion Libary' is used to define testing logic and conditions and to verify the quality of the testscript.

 The Jasmine testpage, with automatic unit testresults, are available at: https://nikl881.github.io/california-roadtrip/test.html